ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 {{% fig "a-note-on-emily-mills" "800" /%}}

 In the Caroline History Room, there is a copy of Molly's familiar-looking research notes that organizes her research on the Mills family and forms the basis of the more narrative "Note" above.
-Although largely a repetition of what is in the "Note" and elsewhere, this document is important as it contains further historical context and most importantly, indicates the sources of the quotes in the "Note" as well as the fact that the "leatherette booklet" was accessioned by the History Room.
-It also shows that Gertrude taught Molly much of what she knew about M. E. Mills in particular
+Although largely a repetition of what is in the "Note" and elsewhere, this document is important as it contains further historical context and most importantly, indicates the sources of the quotes in the "Note" as well as the fact that the "leatherette booklet" was accessioned by the Caroline History Room.

 {{% fig "a-note-on-emily-mills-research-notes" "800" /%}}